Chapter 22: Deena

 She should call.

-She doesn’t call.
+She does not call.

 She puts the car in drive.